If just the thought of a trip to the dentist makes you feel somewhat anxious, then you are not alone!

 Since fewer appointments mean that treatments like the replacement of missing teeth, wisdom teeth extractions, smile makeovers, implants or bridges, as well as root canals and other complex dental treatments are no longer out of reach for patients with dental anxiety.

 The good news is that sedation dentistry is very safe.
-At Lifepath Wellness Dental, we ensure the safety of our Sedation Dentistry patients by using monitoring equipment during the procedure, including a pulse oximeter and oxygen equipment.
+We ensure the safety of our Sedation Dentistry patients by using monitoring equipment during the procedure, including a pulse oximeter and oxygen equipment.
 Our Dentists are also CPR-trained and are required to have reversal medication agents on hand in the rare case of an adverse reaction to the sedatives.

 Sedation dentistry is often referred to as sleep dentistry.
 However, the term “Sleep Dentistry” can be misleading.
 When we use sedatives, you are not actually asleep, though you may feel quite sleepy due to the effects of the sedatives.
 Note that the term sleep dentistry is often associated with the use of general anesthesia.
 The use of general anesthesia in dentistry is not considered to be Sedation Dentistry.